FAQs from Students

-The appeal process is a review of the process and all materials are submitted in writing to the appeals officer.
+The appeal process is a review of the process and all materials are submitted in writing to the appeals staff.
 In making their request, the student must submit a written statement in support of their appeal which must meet one or more of the above criteria.

 The Student Conduct Code and Conduct System addresses misconduct that takes place on and off university premises as it relates to behavior which has an adverse impact on the University community.